jaimedelacruz/stic/README.md

 ## Example inversion test
 We have included an example to test the code (stic/example/).
-The example is basically one spectrum from an observation of an active region on the Sun in the Ca II K line, Ca II 8542 \AA\ line, Fe I 6301 & 6302 \AA\ lines.
+The example is basically one spectrum from an observation of an active region on the Sun in the Ca II K line, Ca II 8542 Å line, Fe I 6301 & 6302 Å lines.
 The observations were acquired with the CRISP and CHROMIS instruments at the Swedish 1-m Solar Telescope.

 To run the example we first need link all the python tools that are included in the repository: